cs3110/textbook/src/chapters/mut/refs.md

 (e.g., integers, variants), there is no way to directly write a location in an OCaml program.
 That's different than languages like C, in which programmers can directly write memory addresses and do arithmetic on pointers.
-C programmers want that kind of low-level access to do things like interface with hardware and build operating systems.
+C programmers want that kind of low-level access to do things like interfacing with hardware and building operating systems.
 Higher-level programmers are willing to forego it to get *memory safety*.
 That's a hard term to define, but according to [Hicks 2014][memory-safety-hicks] it intuitively means that

 * pointers are only created in a safe way that defines their legal memory